How to Style Bangs Even When You Have Zero Time in the Morning

-T3 Featherweight 2 ($200)
+T3 Featherweight 2 ($149)

 Blow out your bangs as soon as you hop out of the shower while your hair is still very wet.
-Your bangs dry faster than you think, and the moment they start to air-dry they’ve already begun to set into their natural shape (which usually doesn’t work for most people).
+Your bangs dry faster than you think, and the moment they start to air-dry, they’ve already begun to set into their natural shape (which usually doesn’t work for most people).
 The sooner you start styling, the better your results will be.

-EX2 Ibiza Small Round Brush ($40)
+EX2 Ibiza Small Round Brush ($41)

-A small, round boar-bristle brush is the gold standard for styling bangs because the tightly packed bristles grab every hair, allowing you to use the right amount of tension.
+A small round boar-bristle brush is the gold standard for styling bangs because the tightly packed bristles grab every hair, allowing you to use the right amount of tension.
 Once you’ve got the proper brush and a powerful hair dryer (with the nozzle attached), you need to master the bang blow-drying technique.

 When blow-drying isn’t an option, embrace your natural texture.
 Rather than trying to direct your bangs to fall straight, twist them.
 Split your bangs at your part, twist them outward, push the twists to either side, and don’t touch them until your hair is dry.
 This prevents your bangs from drying in all different directions.

 You may be able to get away with using no product, but most women need a little something to keep cowlicks in place.
 If you have fine hair, use a styling cream like Living Proof’s No Frizz Nourishing Styling Cream ($37).
-For thick or coarser textures, try something with slightly more hold like Oribe’s Gel Serum ($59).
+For thick or coarser textures, try something with slightly more hold like Oribe’s Gel Serum ($63).

-Aveda Brilliant Shampoo ($63)
+Aveda Brilliant Shampoo ($69)